-- 30. Confirm the torque selector is turned fully clockwise (drill symbol at the top in line with the arrow) and place the drill on a clean table or bench as there is a good chance some loose parts may drop out.
-Turn the casing so that the Nutool logo is underneath. - 31.
-Unscrew the ten self tapping screws and very carefully lift off the top half of the black plastic casing starting at the handle, then the rear and finally the front. - Note: Try not to remove the torque selector as it will now be loose.
-If it does fall off the front of the drill, replace it to protect the mechanism, noting that the correct orientation is with the little drill symbol at the top of the drill.
-Do Not dismantle the torque selector or you will have ball bearings running all over the floor and no one will know how to reassemble it. - Hint: Note how all the parts fit in the lower half of the drill casing.
-During reassembly of the motor and battery connector you will have photographs to assist.
+- Place the drill on a clean table or bench as there is a good chance some loose parts may drop out.
+Remove the two black U shaped metal clips from the bottom of the battery connector.
+Hint: Insert a small flat blade screwdriver at the top of the clips and lever them up. - 31.
+Turn the casing so that the Duratool logo is underneath.
+Unscrew the six self tapping screws and very carefully lift off the top half of the red plastic casing starting at the handle, then the rear and finally the front. - Note: The front lower screw is shorter than the others.
+Do Not dismantle the torque selector or you will have ball bearings running all over the floor and no one will know how to reassemble it.